I’ve put together all my tips and tricks in this Guide for How To Maintain Living Herbs for months at a time!

-There’s a few key points when it comes to taking care of living herbs:
+There’s a few key points when it comes to how to maintain living herbs:

 - Don’t fill the water level too high in your container.
 You only want to cover the roots, if you submerge the stems they will rot and the plant will die.
 I water my plant every 2-3 days depending on how much sun we get.